 But where should you be placing your social buttons?
 With limited space on smaller devices, many just don’t know where to put them.

-On the IMPACT blog, the social buttons are placed right at the bottom of the window and stick with you as you scroll the page, giving users the chance to share whenever.
+On Mashable’s blog, the social buttons are placed on the right of the navigation and stick with you as you scroll the page, giving users the chance to share whenever.

-If you’re looking for platforms that can create you share buttons easily (no coding required) check out tools such as AddThis, ShareThis, or Sumo.
+If you’re looking for platforms that can create your share buttons easily (withno coding required) check out tools such as AddThis, ShareThis, or Sumo.

-Bonus tip: You may notice some sites utilizing Facebook Messenger or Slack as additional platforms to share on as of recently.
+Bonus tip: You may notice recently some sites utilizing Facebook Messenger or Slack as additional platforms to share on.
 This is done in an effort to make it easy to get content to users on the platforms and software they are using the most.

-Once you figure out what offer works best for your audience, you now need to make it visually convincing for your users to convert on.
+Once you figure out what offer works best for your audience, you now need to make it visually convincing.

 Both instances of the lead magnet need the following elements for it to perform optimally:

-A cover of the offer, so users visually see what they will be receiving.
+A cover of the offer or image, so users visually see what the offer relates to

-A button color stands apart from your site's color palette so it’s very recognizable.
+A button color that stands apart from your site's color palette so it’s very recognizable.

-Your authors put a lot of time and effort into creating the content they do for your blog, and you should celebrate that by posting them as the author of their respective articles.
+Your authors put a lot of time and effort into creating the content for your blog, and you should celebrate that by posting them as the author of their respective articles.

-Not only that, but you should also give them short bios that appear at the bottom of articles so your users are able to distinguish who’s written what's on your blog.
-Better yet, have individual author pages with all the posts they’ve written on them.
+Not only that, but you should also give them short bios that appear at the bottom of articles so your users are able to distinguish who’s written what on your blog.
+Better yet, have individual author pages that showcase all the posts they’ve written.

-The sooner you can implement these design principles onto your blog, the sooner you will begin seeing more conversions and traffic on your blog.
-And those increased metrics are closer than you think.
+The sooner you can implement these design principles onto your blog, the sooner you will begin seeing more conversions and traffic.